armalite/beautiful-dbt-template/README.md

 # beautiful-dbt-template
 This repository contains a template DBT project that can be used for DBT development on Snowflake.

 ## Environment Setup
 The setup script of this repo uses Python Poetry to handle package management and create your virtual environments for development.

 ### Prerequisites
- - It is recommended that you work in a Unix environment (i.e. MacOS)
+ - It is recommended that you work in a Unix environment (i.e. MacOS or WSL2 on Windows)
- - Windows machines are also possible but may require further tweaking
  - This repository assumes your Snowflake environments are set up in a particular structure:
    - You work in a single instance of Snowflake (e.g. the Prod instance)
    - Your 'environments' (dev, uat, prod) are simply different databases in the Prod instance